iperezrey/PebDec/README.md

-# cv-boulders
+# PebDec
- Automatic recognition of boulders
+ Automatic detection of the pebble percentage in rockslope images.